-Of the first HIDDEN WOMEN book
+HIDDEN WOMEN book

 Remy Steiner is a full-service designer who specializes in design concept and strategy for small companies, authors and artists.
 As Creative Director she oversees the entire design process of a given project, working closely with the client.